BrindleDigital/rentfetch/readme.txt

 7. Add a shortcode to display what you'd like to display (there's a one-click copy list of available shortcodes on one of the plugin settings pages).

 == Changelog ==

+= 0.32.2 =

+* Adding validation to property fees csv uploads so that what outputs on the frontend is more predictable and so that users are given information about what's wrong.
+* Adding similar validation to the global settings.
+* Minor refactor to move shared files to shared spaces, rather than putting validation code in the properties metaboxes.

 = 0.32.1 =